SilasStokes/cpts360-finalProjectStarter/README.md

 This is by no means the correct way.
 Just the way my partner and I did it.
 I have no idea.
 I am not a professional.
 There is no implied warranty.
 If this bricks your computer all I have is condolences and my office hours (11-12p Sunday).

+## Common Problems:
+- If you're getting an error on INODE in type.h that says something like "incomplete type", just include `#include <ext2fs/ext2_fs.h>` at the top.
+- If your computer isn't happy with that above include statement, try `sudo apt-get install e2fslibs-dev` to install the libraries.